 What is the name of the real hotel featured in The Shining?

 The hotel that inspired Stephen King’s novel is The Stanley Hotel in Estes Park, Colorado.
-The hotel used for the exterior shots in the 1980 movie is the Timberline Lodge in Oregon.
+The hotel used for the exterior shots in the 1980 movie is the Timberline Lodge on Mount Hood, Oregon.

 Can you stay in Room 237?

-In the book, the haunted room is Room 217 (which exists at The Stanley).
-In the movie, it was changed to Room 237 because the Timberline Lodge management worried guests would not want to stay in a “haunted” room.
-There is no Room 237 at the Timberline Lodge, but you can stay in Room 217 at The Stanley.
+In the book, the haunted room is Room 217 (which exists at The Stanley Hotel).
+In the movie, it was changed to Room 237 because Timberline Lodge management worried guests would avoid a “haunted” room number.
+There is no Room 237 at the Timberline Lodge.
+You can, however, stay in Room 217 at The Stanley.
+At the Timberline, Room 217 has ironically become the most requested room.

 Is The Stanley Hotel actually haunted?

-Many guests and paranormal investigators claim it is.
-The hotel is considered one of the most haunted locations in America, with reports of ghost sightings, including the original owner F.O.
+Many guests and paranormal investigators say yes.
+The hotel is considered one of the most haunted locations in America, with reports of ghost sightings including the original owner F.O.
 Stanley and his wife Flora.

 Does the Stanley Hotel have a hedge maze?